thecosignstudio/process/_chapters/05-design.md

 ## Inspiration
 **Find an accurate style for the project**<br>
-Remember that the inspiration process is really important when you start designing a new project.
-The overall feeling of an application/website depends on which colors, fonts or photos you use. **Remember: Do not copy, just get inspired!**
+Remember that the inspiration process is critical when you start designing a new project.
+The overall feeling of an application/website depends on the colors, fonts, or photos you use. **Remember: Do not copy, just get inspired!**

 You can look for inspiration here:
 - [Awwwards](http://www.awwwards.com){:target="_blank"}